-In sum, the fiber size, pole location, cable routing, and construction limitations of the PUD's existing fiber network are not advantageous to a FTTP broadband network de
+In sum, the fiber size, pole location, cable routing, and construction limitations of the PUD's existing fiber network are not advantageous to a FTTP broadband network deployment.
+An entirely new fiber network would be required to support broadband residential and business customers.